 One of my favorite getaways is heading out to the Oregon Coast for the weekend.
-I was throwing clothes into my duffel bag for one such weekend when I realized the zipper had broken.
+I was throwing clothes into my duffel bag for one such weekend when I realized my duffel zipper had broken.
 It might sound silly, but this little duffel was the perfect size to hold everything I’d need for a few days.
-I didn’t just have a spare duffel bag lying around — why would I when I already had the perfect one?
-But I had a spare FixnZip ready for just an occasion.
+No spare duffel bag lying around — why would I when I already had the perfect duffel bag?
+You know what I did have?
+I had a spare FixnZip ready to use!
 Zipper fixed, crisis averted, beach weekend a go.

-Most zippers fail because the slider has worn down and lost tension, resulting in a zipper track that won’t stay closed or gets misaligned or jams.
+Most zippers fail because the slider has worn down and loses tension.
+This results in a zipper track that won’t stay closed or gets misaligned or jams.
 Other times, the slider just pops right off.
-Either way, you’re stuck with a bum bag that doesn’t serve its purpose.
+Either way, you’re stuck with a bum zipper on a bag, therefore it doesn’t serve its purpose.

 Your options are: (1) throw it away, (2) take it to a seamstress to fix (you may as well buy a new duffel bag for that price), (3) rip out and replace the entire zipper track, which requires sewing skills, or (4) use one of those other zipper repair kits that require sewing, which is basically like Option 3.
-The FixnZip keeps your duffel bag out of the landfill, requires no sewing knowledge, and saves you the cost of paying someone to fix it or buy a new one.
+The FixnZip keeps your duffel bag out of the landfill.
+FixnZip requires no sewing knowledge.
+Your new Fixnzip saves you the cost of paying someone to fix it or buy a new one.

 So, you have a duffel bag with a broken zipper, and now you know you can fix it with a FixnZip.
 But how?
 We made a video to show you exactly how to do that.
 If you can’t watch the video, then follow these steps: